viestat/nearestPixel/README.md

 ```

 ## Ouput Details
 The program will only print to the `stdout` once there is nothing else read in the `stdin`.
-This is trigered by using `<Ctrl>+C`.
+This is trigered by using `<Ctrl>+D`.

-The output is an collection of denoting the an integer with the neares distance to a white pixel, separated by a `white space`.
-The position of the integers correspond to the location of the pixels in each input case.
+The output is a collection of lines of integers denoting the distance to the nearest white pixel, separated by a `white space`.
+The position of the integers corresponds to the location of the pixels in each input case.
 So the output for the [input shown in the previous section](#input-details) would look like this:
 ```
 0 1
 1 0